Jozef Tiso: Government minister and party troubles

+In 1930, he became the official vice-president of the party and seemed destined to succeed Hlinka, whose health was deteriorating.
+He spent the 1930s competing for Hlinka's mantle with party radicals, most notably the rightist Karol Sidor.
 In 1930, Tiso published The Ideology of the Hlinka's Slovak People's Party explaining his views on the Czech-Slovak relationship.
-Notably, he claimed sovereignty of the Slovak nation over the territory of Slovakia and indirectly suggested the right of Slovaks to adopt also different solutions for things than the Czechoslovakian government in Prague.
+Notably, he claimed sovereignty of the Slovak nation over the territory of Slovakia and indirectly suggested the right of Slovaks also to adopt different solutions for things from the Czechoslovak government in Prague.
 He repeated the same idea in his parliamentary speeches.